imixs/imixs-saga/README.md

 ### Run with Docker

 Imixs-Microservice provides a docker image, making it easy to run the Imixs-Microservice out of the box in a Docker container.
 This container image can be used for development as also for productive purpose.
-To start the Imixs-Microservice as a docker container you need to create a container stack with Docker Compose.
-[Docker Compose](https://docs.docker.com/compose/overview/) is a tool for defining and running a stack of multiple Docker containers.
+To start the Imixs-Microservice you need to define a container stack with Docker Compose.
+A docker-compose.yml file is already part of the project.

-The following _docker-compose.yml_ file defines the application stack consisting of a PostgreSQL database and a JBoss/Wildfly container to run Imixs-Microservice:

-	version: '3.3'

-	services:

-	  db:
-	    image: postgres:9.6.1
-	    environment:
-	      POSTGRES_PASSWORD: adminadmin
-	      POSTGRES_DB: workflow

-	  app:
-	    image: imixs/imixs-microservice
-	    environment:
-	      WILDFLY_PASS: adminadmin
-	      POSTGRES_USER: "postgres"
-	      POSTGRES_PASSWORD: "adminadmin"
-	      POSTGRES_CONNECTION: "jdbc:postgresql://db/workflow"
-	    ports:
-	      - "8080:8080"

-With a single command, you create and start all the services with your own configuration defined in the _docker-compose.yml_ file:
+To start the service run:

 	$ docker-compose up

-The Imixs Rest API is available udner the following URL
+The Imixs Rest API is available under the following URL

 	http://localhost:8080/api